ChirpNest/ChirpNest/README.md

 ### E. Configure ADT1 Device
 This section explains how the required parameters “device EUI”, “device address”, “network session key” and “application session key” can be read out and/or configured.
-The software “GSM setup for remote transmission units” needs to be installed on the Windows computer.
-It can be downloaded from here: https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units Connect the ADT1 device to the Windows computer using a Micro USB cable.
+1. The software “GSM setup for remote transmission units” needs to be installed on the Windows computer.
+It can be downloaded from here: https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units
+2. Connect the ADT1 device to the computer using a Micro-USB-cable.
-Select the corresponding COM port and press the “Read Configuration” button (see screenshot).
+3. Select the corresponding COM port and press the “Read Configuration” button (see screenshot).

 ![press the “Read Configuration” button](https://github.com/ChirpNest/ChirpNest/blob/master/documentation/gsm-setup-01.jpg "press the “Read Configuration” button")

-To read out or configure said parameters, switch to the “LoRa Settings” tab.
+4. To read out or configure said parameters, switch to the “LoRa Settings” tab.
 The parameters are then displayed (see screenshot).
-To configure the parameters, select “ABP” as “Activation Methode” and enter the parameters.
-Press the “Write Configuration” button after entering the parameters.
+    - To configure the parameters, select “ABP” as “Activation Methode” and enter the parameters.
+    - Press the “Write Configuration” button after entering the parameters.
 ![Press the “Write Configuration” button](https://github.com/ChirpNest/ChirpNest/blob/master/documentation/gsm-setup-02.jpg "Press the “Write Configuration” button")

-To send the information packet from the ADT1 device, switch to the “Error/Status” tab and press the “Send Info LoRa” button (see screenshot).
+5. To send the information packet from the ADT1 device, switch to the “Error/Status” tab and press the “Send Info LoRa” button (see screenshot).

 ![press the “Send Info LoRa” button](https://github.com/ChirpNest/ChirpNest/blob/master/documentation/gsm-setup-03.jpg "press the “Send Info LoRa” button")

-To manually trigger sending a measurement packet, the button “Send Measure-Data LoRa” can be pressed.
+6. To manually trigger sending a measurement packet, the button “Send Measure-Data LoRa” can be pressed.

 ### F. Connect KIWI Desktop with ChirpNest
 When ChirpNest is set up, KIWI Desktop can simply be connected to ChirpNest by entering the IP address of the LORIX One.

 ### G. Build your own ChirpNest image
 #### G1.
 Create ChirpNest image
-Navigate to the folder where the repository should be created and clone it:
+1. Navigate to the folder where the repository should be created and clone it:

 ```sh
 $	git clone https://github.com/ChirpNest/ChirpNest
 ```
-Run the following commands:
+2. Run the following commands:
 ```sh
 $	make submodules
 $	make permissions
 $	sudo docker-compose run --rm busybox
 ```
   (indented commands are to be run within the docker machine)
 ```sh
     $	chown 999:999 /build
     $	exit
 $ sudo docker-compose run --rm yocto bash
     $	source oe-init-build-env /build/ /chirpstack-gateway-os/bitbake/
 ```
-   The configurations should already be correct.
+3. The configurations should already be correct.
 However, if a configuration needs to be edited, now is the moment to do that.
 ```sh
     $	nano conf/local.conf
     $	nano conf/bblayers.conf
 ```
-   Run the following command to start creating the image:
+4. Run the following command to start creating the image:
 ```sh
     $	bitbake chirpstack-gateway-os-full
 ```